 We admit it can be difficult to understand the real difference between flexographic print and gravure print.
 Unless you have a sample of an identical artwork in flexo and another in gravure you won’t always truly appreciate the vast improvement gravure print can make to the overall look and feel.

-If you’re looking to convince your team that gravure printing is worth the investment and need some support, then contact our team today on +44 (0) 161 440 7302
+Want more information on Flexographic printing vs Gravure printing?
+If you’re looking to convince your team that gravure printing is worth the investment and need some support, then click here or contact our team today at +44 (0) 161 440 7302.

 Subscribe to our newsletter for all the latest packaging news and insights